darthsebulba04/homeassistant/INSTALL.md

 The pins on the Pi are numbered and labeled per their specification and can be found in their manual.
 The pins on the RF board are numbered left to right.

 NOTE: You can use any GPIO pin you want.
-I just preferred to keep the cables mostly together for each component.
+I just preferred to keep the cables mostly together for each component (and had to work around the fan).

 **Make sure you check the purpose below with the specification.
 The wrong power pin can zap the Pi or RF board.**